 Let’s cover all aspects of the Siberian Husky’s natural tendencies, if they’re protective and if it’s possible to train your Husky to be protective.

-On top of being very friendly, Huskies are not overly suspicious of dogs or strangers they do not know.
-Without being suspicious, there won’t much need to be protective.
+In addition to being very friendly, Huskies are not overly suspicious of dogs or strangers they do not know.
+Without being suspicious, huskies generally do not feel the need to be protective.

 Contrary to what many people think, Huskies make terrible guard dogs as they are more likely to lick and befriend an intruder, than stop or deter them.
 With Huskies, their arms are open wide!